Social Security

 It is important to note that there is no difference between sickness leave and disability leave in Belgium.
 In case of illness or private accident, the employee continues to receive his/her normal salary during a period of thirty calendar days.
 This is the so-called ‘guaranteed salary’.
 To be entitled to the guaranteed salary, the employee needs to comply with some legal obligations, which includes, amongst other things, immediately informing his/her employer of his/her incapacity to work and presenting a medical certificate.
 Moreover, the employer may call upon an independent medical officer (the ‘controlling officer’) to verify an employee’s incapacity for work.

-In 2017 a new procedure came into force to reintegrate employees who have been absent from the workforce during a long period, because of illness (now included in the Code of the Well-being at Work).
+In order to reintegrate employees who have been absent from the workforce during a longer period, because of illness a re-integration procedure should be followed.
 In short, the employee or the employer can request a reintegration procedure.
-In this procedure, the (medical) prevention advisor will investigate the rest capabilities of the employee, in order to see whether he/she can (gradually) return to the workplace, and if the workplace, or the work itself, should be adapted.
+In any case, there will be a medical review after 8 weeks if incapacity to verify the work potential of the employee.
+If this review is positive, the employer will need to start a formal reintegration procedure within the first 6 months of incapacity.
+In the reintegration procedure, the (medical) prevention advisor will investigate the rest capabilities of the employee, in order to see whether he/she can (gradually) return to the workplace, and if the workplace, or the work itself, should be adapted.
 The employer should investigate the recommendations of the prevention advisor, in order to evaluate if the necessary changes to the work or the workplace are possible or not.
-However, until now in most cases the prevention advisor has concluded that the employees concerned were not able to be reintegrated, which often resulted in the end of the employment contract due to medical force majeure.

 Other Required or Typically Provided Leave(s)